ErichStyger/McuOpenPnP_Machine/CHM36VA_OpenPnP/readme.txt

 H1:N1VAC	N1 vaccuum on/off
 	ACTUATE_BOOLEAN_COMMAND		M80{True:0}{False:1} ; M800/801
+On: RED led ON on soleonid

 H1:N2VAC	N2 vaccuum on/off
 	ACTUATE_BOOLEAN_COMMAND		M80{True:4}{False:5} ; M804/805
+On: RED led ON on soleonid

 H1:DRAGPIN (caution: do not enable it for more than a second, otherwise it will be damaged!)
 	ACTUATE_BOOLEAN_COMMAND